tersesystems/ocaps/README.md

 - *Revoker* / *Revocable* classes for revoking capabilities.
 - *Brand* for sealing and unsealing capabilities
-- *PermeableMembrane* for revocation as an effect.
+- *RevocableMembrane* for revocation as an effect.
 - Macros for *composition*, *attenuation*, *revocable* and *modulating* capabilities.
 - No libraries dependencies (other than `scala-reflect`)